 4 - Place the slices of beef to the side and assemble your jerky marinade.
 As I mentioned earlier, I am using my Chili Lime recipe for this batch, but you can find dozens of jerky marinades on my beef jerky recipe page.

 Once you have made your marinade, place the beef slices in your marinade and make sure they are covered evenly.
 Marinate the jerky in the refrigerator for 6-24 hours.

 5 - Cover the bottom rack of the oven with aluminum foil to avoid drippings during the drying process.
 It will make a mess if you do not put a layer of protection down.
 If you are like me, the last thing you want to do is spend an hour cleaning your oven because you skipped a 30 second step in the process!

-8 – Turn your oven on to 160° or as low as it will go.
+9 - After 10 minutes, turn your oven down to 160° or as low as it will go and prop the door open.
 My oven will only go as low as 170°.
 Prop the door open with a wooden spoon to allow moisture to escape and air to circulate during the drying process.

-9 – It should take between 3-8 hours depending on the thickness of the jerky.
+10 - It should take between 3-8 hours to dry in the oven depending on the thickness of the jerky.
 Check after 3 hours, and continue as needed.
 The jerky will be done when it bends and cracks but does not break in half.
 It took 4 hours to dry this jerky to my liking.

 That's all there is to making great tasting beef jerky in an oven.
 It's a great way to get started in making jerky without having to buy any fancy and expensive equipment.